 The good quality agricultural lands are mostly located on the river and creek valley floors.
 On the upper more rugged terrain, lower intensity rural activities occur.
 Large broadacre rural land is used largely for pastoral activities and its unique natural values.
-Dairying supports the local cheese factory at Kenilworth.
+A changing dairy industry now increasingly supports local and regional cheese and milk producers, including the Kenilworth Cheese Factory.
 Large and small scale sand and gravel extractive industry exists, predominately sourced from the Mary River.